What other cities to explore nearby Porto?

 The Douro Valley region is a mandatory visit for those who travel to Porto.
 The Douro Valley region is probably Portugal’s most famous wine region and one of the most beautiful and oldest ones in the world, recognized by UNESCO as a World Heritage Site in 2001.

 A day trip might feel insufficient to explore the entire region, but it is enough to wet your appetite for a return visit.
 Beware, you will leave wanting to return!
 The region offers so much beauty and such a magical atmosphere that many refer to it as the enchanted valley.
 You can access it by train, car or even by taking a cruise up the Douro river.
 Either option is great and I am unable to just recommend one.
 In fact, some tour providers offer you the chance to cruise up the Douro River and ride the train back to the city.

-A visit to Porto is never complete without a visit to the Douro region, so plan your unforgettable Day Trip to Douro, one of the most beautiful and oldest wine regions in the world, with our guide.
+A visit to Porto is never complete without a visit to the Douro region, so plan your unforgettable Day Trip to Douro, one of the most beautiful and oldest wine regions in the world, with our online guide.

 We hope these suggestions can help you enjoy your holidays in Portugal.
 Take advantage of your time here and explore!
 It’s worth it!